UCL/simstock/docs/source/simstockqgis.rst

 ^^^^^^^^^^^^^
 The area is initially divided into 'built islands'.
 A built island is defined as a group of buildings which are physically touching (excluding those which only share a single point).
 Each built island is given a unique reference number (bi_ref).
 In the results layer, every polygon is given a bi_ref to indicate which built island it belongs to.
 The bi_ref can be used to locate the relevant idf file if necessary.

-Re-running
-^^^^^^^^^^
-There are two things to note before re-running the plugin:

-*  The Simstock QGIS plugin will need to be reloaded (using the plugin reloader) before it can be run again.
+.. admonition:: Tip \ \

-*  If you are editing the database between test cases, it is a good idea to make a copy of the previous database file (and give it a useful name) so that you can refer back to the setup when analysing the results.
+   If you are editing the database between test cases, it is a good idea to make a copy of the previous `Simstock-Database.gpkg` database file so that you can refer back to the setup when analysing the results.

 Results